-The Eu’s new Omnibus Directive has created increased transparency for consumers when it comes to pricing and reviews.
+The EU’s new Omnibus Directive has created increased transparency for consumers when it comes to pricing and reviews.
 That is excellent news for online shopping.
 While it is good for consumers, it does bring additional burden to online shops to plan their pricing, especially before discount campaigns.
 One strategy that’s garnering attention is the use of a ‘cooling-off period’.
 This concept, typically used in reference to consumers’ rights to reconsider their purchases, is being redefined by the EU’s new Omnibus Directive.
 In this blog post, we will delve into this phenomenon, its implications for businesses, and how you can harness it effectively.

 What is the Omnibus Directive?